Methodology

 - Based solely on the available paper's textual content

-- No access to external COI forms, trial registries, or external databases
+- No access to external COI forms, trial registries, or unpublished databases

-- Predatory journal detection is based on known blacklists (may not cover new journals)
+- Predatory journal detection is based on known lists (may not cover new journals)

 - The algorithm indicates COI risk, does not prove its legal existence

-- Tool for critical reading and activism, not a court of truth
+- Tool for critical reading and research integrity, not a court of truth

 - Analysis results and metadata